 Programming and Operating Fanuc and Epson Robots Training Course

-Fanuc and Epson robots are extensively utilized in industrial automation for tasks such as assembly, material handling, and precision operations.
+Fanuc and Epson robots are extensively utilized in industrial automation for applications including assembly, material handling, and precision tasks.

-This instructor-led, live training (available online or onsite) targets intermediate to advanced engineers and technicians eager to learn how to program, operate, and optimize Fanuc and Epson robotic systems for industrial applications.
+This instructor-led, live training (available online or onsite) is designed for intermediate to advanced-level engineers and technicians who want to acquire the skills to program, operate, and optimize Fanuc and Epson robotic systems for industrial use.

-- Comprehend the architecture and functionalities of Fanuc and Epson robots.
+- Grasp the architecture and core functionalities of Fanuc and Epson robots.

 - Program robot movements, logic, and sensor integrations.